 Whether you’re considering Invisalign® in Vancouver, WA or another part of the world, choosing your Provider is a big decision.
 Your doctor should have the expertise to create a treatment plan that will yield the best result in the shortest amount of time, the experience to identify and resolve issues as they arise, and the caring to make sure your orthodontic journey is as pleasant as possible and that you are happy with the results.

 It is important to note that while many dentists have taken brief training courses in order to offer Invisalign® products to their patients, they lack the years of specialized education and training that orthodontists receive, not to mention the experience that comes with treating orthodontic cases day in and day out.

-Dr. Irwin has successfully treated many of his patients with Invisalign® over the years.
+Dr. Irwin has successfully treated many of his patients in Vancouver, WA with Invisalign® over the years.
 Not only that, he and his team genuinely care about their patients.
 You can expect that they will go out of their way to make sure that you are happy with the results of your Invisalign® treatment and that the journey along the way is a positive one.

 If you want to learn more before scheduling your free consultation, read on for our Ultimate Invisalign® Guide.

 - Treatment Time